osqzss/bladeGPS/Readme.md

 * __libusb-1.0.dll__
 * __pthreadVC2.dll__

-### Build on Linux (Ubuntu 17.10)
+### Build on Linux (Ubuntu 20.04)

-1. Retrive the bladeRF source in a directory next to the current directory.
+1. Retrieve the bladeRF source in a directory next to the current directory.

  ```
 $ cd ..